alkihis/twitter-archive-reader/Examples.md

 Here's a list of examples of basic operations to do with `twitter-archive-reader` package.

-The following examples presume Node.js is used, but are also applicable to browser-like environnements.

 This **complete** the documentation associated with each part, this **isn't meant to be a comprehensive list of what the package can do !**